 October 31, 2017

-The changing headquarters landscape for Fortune Global 500 companies
+The changing headquarters landscape for Fortune Global 500 companies - updated for 2017

 The location of headquarters for the Fortune Global 500 (FG500) shifted significantly over the 2000 through 2017 period.
 FG500 companies headquartered in the G7,1 declined from 420 in 2000 to 283 in 2017.
 A significant driver of the change in headquarters locations for the FG500 is the growing presence of China.
 Between 2000 and 2017, the number of FG500 companies with their headquarters in China grew from 10 to 109.
 During that same period, China reduced its top statutory corporate income tax rate from 33% to 25%.
 Of course, many factors can affect the choice of a company's headquarters location, including regional economic growth and stability, local infrastructure, a country's regulatory environment, the availability and productivity of the labor force, transportation and other input costs, and a country's tax policies.